Sguan606/demo_KeShe/README.md

 # demo_KeShe
-Implement Course Design Requirements for A4988,ADCtemp and PID_Temp_Control.
+Implement Course Design Requirements for A4988,ADCtemp and PID_Temp_Control Modules.